Layla-P/WomenOfDotNet/content/profiles/lebogang-madise.md

 ### About me
 ##### Developer Audience Lead at Microsoft
-I am a Developer Audience Lead at Microsoft, an intrapreneur who enjoys co-creating with people from multi-disciplinary backgrounds.
-Now learning in public how to build serverless .NET applications on Azure.
+Lebogang, also known as *Lebo*, is driven by impact centred projects, she is an intrapreneur who enjoys co-creating with people from multi-disciplinary backgrounds.
+She's currently learning in public: how to build serverless .NET applications on Azure.
+Her motto is: *Teamwork makes the dream work.*

 ### Contact